oylz/vsd/README.md

 vsd is an open source project for video stream detector.

-plan to support such feature:
+plan to support such features:

 1. pull video stream from rtmp, rtsp and so on